Retreats at Pluscarden Abbey

 The normal monastic day provides an excellent framework, with the 8 services of the Office and the daily Mass open to all.
 Surrounded by forest, hills, moors and fields, the monastery enjoys a natural environment for prayer.
 There are also books to read, recorded talks to hear and spiritual counsel available by arrangement with the guest master.
 We do not usually provide directed retreats at Pluscarden, but a more formal programme of retreat talks for groups may sometimes be organised in advance, or groups may bring their own leaders.

-Hospitality is a keynote of both Old and New Testaments, from Abraham entertaining the three strangers to Martha, Mary and Lazarus entertaining Christ, who said "I was a stranger, and you welcomed me".
+Hospitality is a keynote of both Old and New Testaments, from Abraham entertaining the three strangers to Martha, Mary, and Lazarus entertaining Christ, who said "I was a stranger, and you welcomed me".
 Monks have always heeded this word and made hospitality a special concern.
 St. Benedict devotes Chapter 53 of his Rule to the care of guests.
 At Pluscarden we try to put this into effect as Benedictine disciples of Christ.

-Women retreatants are accommodated in St. Scholastica's Retreat, a self-contained building with 10 guest rooms, each with a wash basin, wardrobe, table and bed.
-Separate toilet areas provide showers and W.C.s.
-Meals are on a self-catering basis, with basic foodstuffs such as tea, coffee, muesli, porridge, margarine, bread, milk and eggs provided, and a kitchen with the usual facilities for preparing meals.
+Women retreatants are accommodated in St. Joseph’s, a self-contained building with 8 en-suite guest rooms, Meals are on a self-catering basis, with basic foodstuffs such as tea, coffee, muesli, porridge, margarine, bread, milk, and eggs provided, and a kitchen with the usual facilities for preparing meals.
 The nearest shops and supermarkets are 6 miles distant in Elgin.
 However, any special items required should be brought along for the visit.
 Intending retreatants should address their enquiries or bookings to "The Warden" at the address below, or click the Women's Enquiry Form link at the top or bottom of this page.

-Men are accommodated in St Benedict’s guest house next to the Abbey with 12 guest rooms, each with a wash basin, wardrobe, table and bed.
+Men are accommodated in St Benedict’s guest house next to the Abbey with 12 guest rooms, each with a wash basin, wardrobe, table, and bed.
 Separate toilet areas provide showers and W.C.s.
-There is one room with en suite facilities on the ground floor especially adapted to the needs of those with disabilities.
+There is one room with en-suite facilities on the ground floor especially adapted to the needs of those with disabilities.
 There is a common room on the second floor suitable for quiet reading or talks.
+Male guests share lunch and supper with the monks in the Refectory, but have breakfast and tea in St. Benedict's, where there is a small kitchen for preparing snacks and light meals

 Guest table and pulpit in the refectory